H. NLTA Branches

 All NLTA members who satisfy the requirements of active membership in the Association, in accordance with By-Law III.A. shall be eligible to vote, including substitute teachers who have taught for at least one day during the school year.
 [Jan/27/06] [JC Feb/17/06] [2007 BGM]

 - Ballots will be distributed to registered eligible members by the NLTA office using a secure website.
 [Apr/2-3&5/08] [JC Apr/08] [2009 BGM] [Aug/24/23]

 - A record of the total number of all ballots issued to members shall be maintained by the NLTA office.
 [Aug/24/23]

 - Each member must have the opportunity to vote in secret, and every effort shall be made by the branch executive to ensure confidentiality at an individual, school, and branch level.

 - Voting by proxy is not permitted.

-- A faxed ballot is permissible if it is not possible for a member to be physically present in any branch on voting day, provided that the completed ballot which is returned by facsimile is accompanied by a signed statement from the member in question stating that the ballot was indeed cast personally by him/her.
+- A faxed ballot is permissible if it is not possible for a member to complete the electronic ballot due to sustained loss of connectivity, provided that the completed ballot which is returned by facsimile is accompanied by a signed statement from the member in question stating that the ballot was indeed cast personally by them.
 Such vote will be administered by the NLTA and the completed ballot received only at the NLTA head office.
+[Aug/24/23]

 - A voting station will be provided at the NLTA office so that teachers on leave will have the opportunity to vote.